desaurabh/ng-auth/README.md

 # ng-auth
 This module is build to extend Angular application's where Authorization & Authentication are required.

 The module can easily be implemented by configuring 3 basic properties
 1. Application roles
-2. Authentication endpoints - Authentication endpoints requires 4 important endpoint
+2. Authentication endpoints
-- Login
-- Authenticate
-- Logout
-- Home

-3. Global Url - These url's are those which do not require authentication neither any authorization
+3. Global Url

 #### Example : Basic implementation
 ```javascript